Introduction: Adjusted Predictions and Marginal Effects for Random Effects Models

 is the expected value mu*(1-p)

-conditioning on random effects.
-Since the zero inflation and the
+.
+Since the zero inflation

 expected value for the zero inflation means a lower response, but a

-is possible to calculate predicted values with
+response.
+While it is possible to calculate predicted values with

 predict(..., type = "response")